-Thanks for tuning into Episode 7 of From The Nest Podcast!
-On today’s episode, Chris and I discuss the three common anxieties that homeowners face when deciding to renovate their bathroom.
+On today’s episode of From the Nest Podcast, Chris and I discuss the three common fears that homeowners face when deciding to tackle a bathroom remodel.

 Three Common Fears When Renovating Bathrooms